 As a Project Manager, my favorite tool to use when planning a new web development project is a fully functional wireframe.
-At its core a wireframe is a blueprint of a website that shows its skeletal framework.

-- The designer has an idea of where different components need to be.
+The designer has an idea of where different components need to be.
 This way the first round of design can be focused on different design elements, not the actual layout of the page.
-It's similar to giving an interior decorator a chance to see the room, make a note of the dimensions, placement of the doors and windows and see if there are any angles that need to be addressed before having him/her bring in furniture or wall decorations that don't fit.
+It's similar to giving an interior decorator a chance to see the room, make a note of the dimensions, placement of the doors and windows, and see if there are any angles that need to be addressed before having him/her bring in furniture or wall decorations that don't fit.